Executive dysfunction in Autism Spectrum Disorder (ASD) is more than just a clinical symptom.

 - Visual reminders and checklists

-- Brief, manageable instructions
+- Brief, direct and literal instructions

 - Extra processing time through digital organisation